 Great Sermon!
 Entertaining - well spent listening time.

 Wonderful Message!
 I have just listened to one of the best and most practical messages on marriage enrichment ever!
 The longer you have been married the better this message gets and the more it makes sense.
 Thank you Pastor A.T.!

 Very practical and helpful.
 He bases his message on the high calling of men to love their wives as Christ loves the church.
 I appreciated the simplicity and clarity.
 As the covenant head of our marriage, I am responsible for the health and nurturing of my wife.
 Back to basics, men!
 He who loves his wife loves himself.
 (Eph.
 5:28)

 Dr. A.T.
-Stewart has been in the ministry for over 30 years.
-He graduated from Belhaven College in Jackson, MS in 1973 with a B.A. in Bible.
-He continued his education at The Southern Baptist Theological Seminary in Louisville, KY where he earned his Master of Divinity degree in 1975 and...
+Stewart has been in the ministry for over 40 years.
+He graduated from Belhaven University in Jackson, MS in 1973 with a B.A. in Bible.
+He continued his education at The Southern Baptist Theological Seminary in Louisville, KY where he earned his Master of Divinity degree...